openmeteo/enhydris/doc/contrib/dbsync.rst

 .. admonition:: Note

-   The dbsync application is currently entirely broken, because of changes made to the api.
-See the "Backwards compatibility" admonition of :ref:`Webservice API <webservice-api>` for more information.
+   The dbsync application is currently barely working and should be rewritten.

 DBSync Objects
 --------------